 The extensive repertoire of the duo includes much more than awards, having produced music for iconic films such as Bend it like Beckham, and collaborated with some of the biggest names in the music industry, including Yoko Ono, Missy Eliot and Justin Timberlake.
 They have also held the headline slot at Glastonbury Festival.

-To book Basement Jaxx for your next corporate event or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Basement Jaxx as the entertainment for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 55.